 to view a complete list of known users please visit our Powered-by page.

-And last but not least, it's open-sourced under GPLv2, and
+And last but not least, it's licensed under GPLv2.

 Indexing performance.
 Sphinx indexes up to 10-15 MB